-What Does it Mean When Bid and Ask Are Close?
+What Does It Mean When Bid and Ask Are Close?

-When the bid and ask price are close, this means traders will be able to buy and sell the security closer to the market price.
+A narrow spread, i.e. when the bid and ask price are close, means traders will be able to buy and sell the security at roughly the same price.
 This generally means there is a high trading volume for the security, with a lot of people willing to buy and sell because of high demand.

 The Bid-Ask Spread

 The bid-ask spread is the gap between the two prices: the bid or buyer’s price and the ask or offer price.
 There are different factors that can affect a stock’s spread, including:

 • Liquidity.
 A measure of how easily a stock or security can be bought and sold or converted to cash.
 The more liquid an investment is, the closer the bid and ask price may be, since the market is in agreement about what the security is worth.

 • Trading volume.
 This means how many shares of a stock or security are traded on a given day.
 As with liquidity, the more trading volume a security has, the closer together the bid and ask price are likely to be.

 • Volatility.
 A way of gauging how rapidly a stock’s price moves up or down.
 When there are wider swings in a stock’s price, i.e. more volatility, the bid-ask price spread can also be wider as market makers attempt to profit from the price changes.